 What truly makes a design logo great is whether it contains the very essence of the business it’s made for or not.
-Its purpose should be to stick into the mind of a potential client, while also directly alluding to the main activity domain of the respective company.
+Its purpose should be to stick into the mind of a potential client while also directly alluding to the main activity domain of the respective company.
 So, your client’s personal directions matter as much as the main focus of his company, the provided services, and products.

-This is where the issue of the target audience is raised because it would be of a great help in determining what type of logo design he wants.
+This is where the issue of the target audience is raised because it would be of great help in determining what type of logo design he wants.

-The number of revisions is important mainly from your perspective because you’ll be the one spending time on making them, and the logo design price you choose will largely depend on it as well.
+The number of revisions is significant mainly from your perspective because you’ll be the one spending time on making them, and the logo design price you choose will largely depend on it as well.